HankB/MkDocs-blog/docs/tech/Debian_ZFS_on_root_to_a_new_drive.md

 Old drives on a file server are old and decrepit and not long for this world.

+## Contributing

+This description is licensed under `Creative Commons Zero v1.0 Universal`.
+I appreciate contributions including:

+* pointing out typos
+* identifying descriptions that are ambiguous or otherwise not clear
+* identifying obvious or not so obvious errors or ommisions
+* describing better ways to do any or all of this
+* anything else that improves these instructions

+Contributions can be submitted as issues or pull requests or direct contact.
+I will credit any contributors here.

+* Hank Barta - original version

 ## Initial setup

 DEBIAN 11 (Bullseye) with ZFS on root following the instructions at <https://openzfs.github.io/openzfs-docs/Getting%20Started/Debian/Debian%20Bullseye%20Root%20on%20ZFS.html#>